Birding activities

 Passerine Banding Demonstrations

-Every morning of the Festival, visitors are invited to come and attend the banding of passerines (songbirds).
-An ornithologist guide will be on site to explain the manipulations and answer questions from visitors.
-This is a unique opportunity to see wild birds up close, while learning about TBO’s research.
+Every morning of the Festival, you are invited to come and attend the banding of passerines, including the installation of transmitters on the Purple Finch.
+The accumulated data are particularly important for understanding bird migration and population trends.
+An ornithologist guide is on site to explain the manipulations and answer your questions.
+This is a unique opportunity to see wild birds up close, while learning about Tadoussac bird observatory’s research.

 Let yourself be charmed by the owls

-When evening comes, we deploy our nets to capture magnificent little owls.
+When evening comes, we redeploy its nets to capture magnificent little owls.
 Thanks to this interpretation activity, lasting about 1h30, you will follow the research team in its work on these birds.

-The Dunes of Tadoussac are recognized in Quebec as one of the best sites to observe migrating birds of prey.
-However, if you are not familiar with the identification of raptors in flight, an experienced ornithologist will be at the Yvan-Duchesne lookout to help you target the main identification criteria.
-You may be lucky enough to spot a Rough-Legged Hawk or a Golden Eagle.
+The Dunes are considered as one of the best ornithological sites in Quebec to observe migrating birds of prey.
+If you are not familiar with the identification of raptors in flight, an experienced ornithologist will be at the Yvan-Duchesne lookout to help you target the main identification criteria.
+You may be lucky enough to spot a Rough-legged Hawk or a Golden Eagle.

 TOURS